Entropa

 Entropa is a sculpture by Czech artist David Černý.
 The project was commissioned by the Czech government to mark the occasion of its presidency of the Council of the European Union, and was originally designed as a collaboration for 27 artists and artist groups from all member countries of the European Union.
 However, as a hoax, Černý and three of his assistants created a satirical and controversial piece that depicted pointed stereotypes of the EU member nations.
 Fake artist profiles were also created by Černý and his accomplices, complete with invented descriptions of their supposed contributions.
+The title puns on entropy (the tendency of systems towards disorder) and Europa.

 The sculpture was unveiled informally on 12 January 2009, followed by its official media launch date three days later.
 The sculpture was originally on display in the Justus Lipsius building in Brussels.
 Between September 2010 and March 2012, the sculpture was on exhibit at the Techmania Science Center in Plzeň.
 A copy of the sculpture has also been planned for the Nová Scéna cafe in the National Theatre in Prague.